2003 UEFA Champions League final: Summary

-After a brisk start, Milan had an Andriy Shevchenko goal ruled out after Rui Costa was deemed to have blocked Gianluigi Buffon's line of view from an offside position, although television replays showed that the Portuguese had moved out of Buffon's line of sight before the shot.
-Antonio Conte nearly scored for Juventus after coming on as a substitute in the second half, his header clattering against the post with Dida beaten.
+After a brisk start, Milan had an Andriy Shevchenko goal ruled out after Rui Costa was deemed to have blocked Gianluigi Buffon's line of view from an offside position, although television replays showed that the Portuguese had moved out of Buffon's line of sight seconds before the shot.
+Antonio Conte nearly scored for Juventus after coming on as a substitute at half time, his header clattering against the post with Dida beaten.
 Andrea Pirlo also hit the bar for Milan.
-In the second half, both teams began to sit back and created few chances.
+In the second half, both teams began to sit back and created fewer chances despite fielding more attacking players; while Milan went from 4-4-2 diamond to the classic 4-4-2 with Serginho and Rui Costa (later Seedorf) as left and right midfielders, Juventus brought in Marcelo Zalayeta to pair with David Trezeguet, with Alessandro Del Piero also present on the pitch as a left winger (a position normally occupied by the suspended Pavel Nedved) and Gianluca Zambrotta moving onto the right.

-Both Juventus and Milan had injuries to defenders, Juventus' Igor Tudor leaving early in the first half after pulling a muscle in his right thigh.
-In extra time, Roque Júnior limped out due to fatigue and injury; as they had made all three of their allowed substitutions, they had to play the rest of the game with 10 men.
+Both Juventus and Milan had injuries to defenders during the course of the game; Igor Tudor had to be substituted for Alessandro Birindelli towards the end of the first half of regular time after pulling a muscle in his right thigh.
+Five minutes into the first half of extra time, Roque Júnior sustained an injury to his left thigh in a challenge against Paolo Montero and had to play the rest of the game through the pain as Milan had run out of substitutions.

 The penalty shoot-out has caused controversy among some fans as replays showed that Dida was in front of the goal line when saving penalties from David Trezeguet, Marcelo Zalayeta and Paolo Montero.
 Buffon was also off his line when saving penalties from Clarence Seedorf and Kakha Kaladze.
 Shevchenko put away the final penalty to win the European Cup for Milan for the sixth time.